Sure Dividend

 In addition, thanks to the high-grading of its asset portfolio, Chevron can fund its dividend even at an oil price of $40.

 Another long-term growth catalyst is Chevron’s major acquisition.
 On October 23rd, 2023, Chevron agreed to Acquire Hess (HES) for $53 billion in an all-stock deal.
-Thanks to this deal, Chevron will purchase the highly profitable Stabroek block in Guyana and Bakken assets and thus it will greatly enhance its production and its free cash flow.
+Thanks to this deal, Chevron will purchase the highly profitable Stabroek block in Guyana and Bakken assets, greatly enhancing its production and free cash flow.

-Nevertheless, given the nearly all-time high earnings-per-share expected this year, we expect an -8% average annual decrease of earnings-per-share over the next five years.
+Nevertheless, given the nearly all-time high earnings-per-share expected this year, we expect an -5 % average annual decrease over the next five years.

 Competitive Advantages & Recession Performance

 Chevron’s competitive advantage in the highly cyclical energy sector comes primarily from its size and financial strength.
-The company’s operational expertise allowed it to successfully navigate the 2020 coronavirus pandemic.
+The company’s operational expertise allowed it to navigate the 2020 coronavirus pandemic successfully.

-As a commodity producer, Chevron is vulnerable to any downturn in the price of oil, particularly given that it is the most leveraged oil major to the oil price.
+As a commodity producer, Chevron is vulnerable to any oil price downturn, particularly given that it is the most leveraged oil major to the oil price.
 However, thanks to its strong balance sheet, the company is likely to endure the next downturn, just like it has done in all the previous downturns.

 Chevron’s aggressive cost-cutting efforts have helped the company become more efficient.
 Chevron has continued to reduce drilling costs, significantly reducing its break-even expense.